 MARKETING AND DEVELOPMENT

-THERE IS NO ORGANIC COST SHARE PROGRAM FOR 2014.
+THERE WILL BE AN ORGANIC COST SHARE PROGRAM FOR 2014.

 Consumer demand drives growth in the organic food sector – Markets for organic vegetables, fruits, and herbs have been increasing for decades in the United States, and fresh produce is still the top-selling organic category in retail sales.
 Although the annual growth rate for organic food sales fell from the double-digit range in 2008 as the U.S. economy slowed, its 7.4-percent growth rate in 2012 was more than double the annual growth rate forecast for all food sales in 2012.